flaviandiold/memora-db/notes/scaling.md

 A thread will be scheduled in the lexicographically sorted first node in the cluster to run after 10 minutes (this is done for primaries to delete their unnecessary keys and catch up to the current epoch) of a redistribution event to check if there are enough replicas, if yes then another scaling up event takes place.

 ## External Scale Up
+The lexicographically first node will what be responsible of external scaling as well.
+When a add nodes call is made, it is simply forwarded to the first primary.

 When a node is added the priority is to make the current cluster healthy.
 Also the recommendation while adding new nodes is to make sure the number of nodes added makes the cluster healthy.

 Now when the user sends the ADD NODES command, the primary (orchestrator) that handles it does these steps.